awsdocs/amazon-emr-management-guide/doc_source/emr-studio-configure-workspace.md

 + **File Browser** – Displays the files and directories in the Workspace, as well as the files and directories of linked Git repositories\.
 + **Running Kernels and Terminals** – Lists all of the kernels and terminals running in the Workspace\.
 For more information, see [Managing kernels and terminals](https://jupyterlab.readthedocs.io/en/latest/user/running.html) in the official JupyterLab documentation\.
 + **Git** – Provides a graphical user interface for performing commands in the Git repositories attached to the Workspace\.
 This panel is a JupyterLab extension called jupyterlab\-git\.
 For more information, see [jupyterlab\-git](https://github.com/jupyterlab/jupyterlab-git)\.
 + **EMR Clusters** – Lets you attach a cluster to or detach a cluster from the Workspace to run notebook code\.
 The EMR cluster configuration panel also provides advanced configuration options to help you create and attach a *new* cluster to the Workspace\.
-For more information, see [Create a new EMR Cluster for a Workspace](emr-studio-create-use-clusters.md#emr-studio-create-cluster)\.
+For more information, see [Create a new EMR cluster](emr-studio-create-use-clusters.md#emr-studio-create-cluster)\.
 + **EMR Git Repository** – Helps you link the Workspace with up to three Git repositories\.
 For details and instructions, see [Link Git\-based repositories to an EMR Studio Workspace](emr-studio-git-repo.md)\.
 + **Notebook Examples** – Provides a list of notebook examples that you can save to the Workspace\.
 You can also access the examples by choosing **Notebook Examples** on the **Launcher** page of the Workspace\.
 + **Commands** – Offers a keyboard\-driven way to search for and run JupyterLab commands\.
 For more information, see the [Command palette](https://jupyterlab.readthedocs.io/en/latest/user/commands.html) page in the JupyterLab documentation\.